openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window.md

 getTitleButtonRect(): TitleButtonRect

-Obtains the rectangle that holds the minimize, maximize, and close buttons on the title bar.
+Obtains the rectangle that holds the minimize, maximize, and close buttons on the title bar of the main window or the decorated subwindow.
+This API can be used only on 2-in-1 devices.

 **System capability**: SystemCapability.Window.SessionManager